illai/react-food-court/README.md

 ## General Description ##
 This lesson should impart FED developers which are not working with react a basic understanding and toolbox to start working and create React apps.

 Each section has a related branch representing the parts that were added to the code.

+To see run the repo please clone and run *npm start*.
+If you are getting an error npm-run-all is not recognized please run: *npm install -g npm-run-all*

 ## Prerequisits ##
 I am assuming the student is already: